 Dissenting or Concurring Opinions:

-Justice Sandra Day O'Connor presented a concurring opinion, emphasizing that "neither Richmond Newspapers nor the Court's decision today to carry any implications outside the context of criminal trials" [p.611].
+Justice Sandra Day O'Connor presented a concurring opinion, emphasizing that "neither Richmond Newspapers nor the Court's decision today were to carry any implications outside the context of criminal trials" [p.611].

 Justice Warren E. Burger, joined by Justice William H. Rehnquist, dissented from the majority's opinion.
 They contended that, contrary to the majority's claim, there was a historical exclusion of the public from trials involving sexual assaults against minors.
-Further, they deemed that Section 16A passed constitutional scrutiny due to its minimal effect on the first amendment.
+Further, they deemed that Section 16A passed constitutional scrutiny due to its minimal effect on the First amendment.
 Specifically, they held that the interest in protecting the victimized child was compelling enough to meet the test set out in Richmond Newspapers, supra.
 According to Justice Burger, "the law need not be precisely tailored so long as the state's interest overrides the law's impact on First Amendment rights and the restrictions imposed further that interest" [p.
 616].
+The law was put in place to protect minors from immense psychological damage that a public trial may cause, and the underreporting of sexual offenses as a result.
+Justice Burger condemned the reckless disregard for these ground realities and the assurance that such a statute provided.

 According to Justice Paul Stevens, in his dissenting opinion, the question of whether the "Court should entertain a facial attack on a statute that bears on the right of access cannot be answered simply by noting t hat the right has its source in the First Amendment" [p.621].
 In Justice Stevens's view, since "statutes that bear on this right of access do not deter protected activity in the way that other laws sometimes interfere with the right of expression, we should follow the norm of reviewing these statutes as applied rather than on their face" [p.
 621].